Tue January 15, 2013

 TEMPLE-RASTON: That's from a British reenactment of the terrorist bombing attempt on Christmas Day 2009.
 Umar Farouk Abdulmutallab was sent on that suicide mission by al-Qaida's arm in Yemen.
 The bomb failed to go off, and Abdulmutallab was arrested.
 But before that day, the United States had assumed that a local al-Qaida group in Yemen would never be able to attack the U.S.

-BRUCE HOFFMAN: We were monitoring the growth of al-Qaida in the Arabian Peninsula, but didn't understand that it become far more formidable, far more threatening in a much shorter period of time than we imagined.
+BRUCE HOFFMAN: We were monitoring the growth of al-Qaida in the Arabian Peninsula, but didn't understand that it'd become far more formidable, far more threatening in a much shorter period of time than we imagined.

 TEMPLE-RASTON: Bruce Hoffman is a terrorism expert at Georgetown University.